docarray/docarray/docs/glossary.md

 ### `Pydantic`

-[Pydantic](https://github.com/pydantic/pydantic/) is a python library that allow to data validation using Python type hints.
+[Pydantic](https://github.com/pydantic/pydantic/) is a Python library that allows data validation using Python type hints.
 DocArray relies on Pydantic.

 ### `FastAPI`

-[FastAPI](https://fastapi.tiangolo.com/) is a python library that allow to build API using Python type hints.
+[FastAPI](https://fastapi.tiangolo.com/) is a Python library that allows building API using Python type hints.

-It is build on top of Pydantic and nicely extend to DocArray
+It is built on top of Pydantic and nicely extends to DocArray

 ### `Weaviate`